pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/faq.md

 The [Pulumi Policy SDK](https://github.com/pulumi/pulumi-policy) that allows you to express policies and using the local `--policy-pack` flag (as part of the Pulumi CLI) to enforce Policy Packs is also open source.

-Pulumi CrossGuard is available to [Pulumi Enterprise]({{< relref "/pricing" >}}) organizations and allows for enforcing Policy Packs across an organization and viewing Policy Pack results in the Pulumi Service.
+Pulumi CrossGuard is available to [Pulumi Business Critical]({{< relref "/pricing" >}}) organizations and allows for enforcing Policy Packs across an organization and viewing Policy Pack results in the Pulumi Service.

 ## How do Policy Packs enforced by the service interact with Policy Packs specified by the local Policy Pack flag?